willget/my.canva.site/README.md

 ## 🤝 How to Work With Me
 - Open to: freelance, full-time, contract, mentorship — specify your preferences
-- Best ways to reach me: email or LinkedIn (links above)
+- Best ways to reach me: email me or Private Messaging(links above)
 - Collaboration style: clear goals, frequent checkpoints, and practical documentation

 ---